 To take the guesswork out of investing, many investors pour their retirement savings into risk-targeted balanced portfolios, which diversify holdings into stocks, bonds and cash.
 Doing so is easy, but it carries a downside: Since the mix of holdings in balanced portfolios is static, investors can find themselves overexposed to risk if they do not monitor and adjust their investments periodically.

-"People own those portfolios for years and sometimes never get away from them," says Robert Garcia, Chief Operating Officer of the CGCM Funds and CGCM Retirement Target Date Portfolios.
+"People own those portfolios for years and sometimes never get away from them," says Robert Garcia, Chief Operating Officer of the Morgan Stanley Pathway Funds and Morgan Stanley Pathway Retirement Target Date Portfolios.
 However, for investors who would rather not reassess and tweak their portfolios every year, target date portfolios may be a more effective way to invest.
-These portfolios take into account the year in which you plan to retire and reduce your exposure to riskier investments as you near that date, limiting the chance that a market shock wipes out a substantial portion of your portfolio as you're getting ready to cash out.
+These portfolios take into account the year in which you plan to retire and reduce your exposure to riskier investments as you near that date, helping to limit the chance that a market shock wipes out a substantial portion of your portfolio as you're getting ready to cash out.

 Instead of making the adjustments every year manually, and perhaps making some prudent (or imprudent) tweaks, a target date portfolio will change the mix gradually and automatically, seeking to optimize holdings throughout the life of the investment.

-"Instead of trying to understand what your risk level should be throughout your life, target date portfolio will adjust automatically on your behalf," says Garcia.
+"Instead of trying to understand what your risk level should be for your whole life cycle, target date portfolio will adjust automatically on your behalf," says Garcia.

 There are several factors within target date portfolios to consider.
 Portfolios are made up of underlying funds and those funds can be either actively managed or passive funds, such as ETFs, or a combination of both.

-To explain sequence of returns, consider how two portfolios—one using a balanced fund with a static 55% equity and 45% bond allocation, the other using a target date fund—might fare under the following two circumstances.
+One of the main benefits of a target date portfolio may be how it handles one of the biggest risks to a retirement portfolio, the sequence of returns.
+Consider how two portfolios—one using a balanced fund with a static 55% equity and 45% bond allocation, the other using a target date fund—might fare under the following two circumstances.

-In scenario one, imagine a decade of poor market performance (the 1970s), followed by 20 years of good market performance (1980s and 1990s) and then a decade of terrible market returns (2000s).
+In scenario one, there's a decade of poor market performance (the 1970s), followed by 20 years of good market performance (1980s and 1990s) and then a decade of terrible market returns (2000s).

 Scenario two assumes a different order of events: The worst returns happen during the first decade, followed by 1970s-like returns the following decade, and ending with the best returns during the last two decades.

-While all target date portfolios manage sequence of returns risk to some extent, Morgan Stanley looks at current and projected market conditions as well, drawing on research from Morgan Stanley's Global Investment Committee.
-If the committee forecasts a rough upcoming two to three years, the target date fund can pull back slightly on equity exposure.
+While all target date portfolios manage sequence of returns risk to some extent, Morgan Stanley looks at current and projected market conditions as well, drawing on analysis from the Morgan Stanley Global Investment Committee.
+If the committee forecasts a rough upcoming two to three years, the target date portfolio can pull back slightly on equity exposure.

 "We want to make sure that, regardless of when you want to retire, you're not put in a bad situation for retirement funding," says Garcia.